-Estimated Total Value (Inc all partners) Selection procedure Selection recommendations Less than £20,000 Single quotation in writing including demonstration of value for money Assistant Director or delegated to Officer £20,001 to £75,000 At least three quotations in writing Officer or Procurement Team

-Estimated Total Value (Inc all partners) Selection procedure Selection recommendations Above £75,001 but below the Public Contract Regulations 2015 Financial Threshold see QSG Invitation to Tender issued to a minimum of three suppliers or an open tender.
-Officer or Procurement Team At or above the Public Contract Regulations 2015 Financial Threshold Advice must be sought from the Procurement Team and/or Director Consult with the Procurement Team and the Director
+Estimated Total Value (Inc all partners) Selection procedure Selection recommendations Less than £20,000 Single quotation in writing including demonstration of value for money Assistant Director or delegated to Officer £20,001 to £75,000 At least three quotations in writing Officer or Procurement Team Above £75,001 but below the Public Contract Regulations 2015 Financial Threshold Invitation to Tender issued to a minimum of three suppliers or an open tender.
+Officer or Procurement Team At or above the Public Contract Regulations 2015 Financial Threshold Advice must be sought from the Procurement Team and/or Assistant Director.
+Consult with the Procurement Team and the Assistant Director

-The Council should make the best use of its procurement power by aggregating purchases wherever possible.
+7.2 The Council should make the best use of its procurement power by aggregating purchases wherever possible.
 It is not acceptable to split Works, Services or Supplies in attempt to avoid these CPR or the Public Contract Regulations.

-8. SINGLE QUOTATION PROCEDURE (Value less than £20,000)
+8 SINGLE QUOTATION PROCEDURE (Value less than £20,000)

-Single quotes can be obtained in a variety of ways which may include phone, internet, letter, face to face, however the information needs to be recorded.
-Where quotations are obtained via phone or face to face interaction, these should be confirmed in writing (e.g. send e-mail or through third party providing written quote).

-All quotes are subject to the following processes;

-- 8.1 Although a formal procurement process does not need to be followed, value for money needs to be demonstrated. - 8.2 Officers should select a supplier by any reasonable means. - 8.3 Request a final written quote from the supplier. - 8.4 Reasons for the selection are to be recorded centrally. - 8.5 Raise an appropriate Purchase Order to the supplier using the Council's financial software, prior to placing the order ensuring this refers to or incorporates the relevant contract document(s).
+- 8.1 Single quotes can be obtained in a variety of ways which may include phone, internet, letter, face to face, however the information needs to be recorded.
+Where quotations are obtained via phone or face to face interaction, these should be confirmed in writing (e.g. send e-mail or through third party providing written quote). - All quotes are subject to the following processes; - 8.2 Although a formal procurement process does not need to be followed, value for money needs to be demonstrated. - 8.3 Officers should select a supplier by any reasonable means. - 8.4 Request a final written quote from the supplier. - 8.5 Reasons for the selection are to be recorded centrally. - 8.6 Raise an appropriate Purchase Order to the supplier using the Council's financial software, prior to placing the order ensuring this refers to or incorporates the relevant contract document(s).

-9. MULTIPLE QUOTATION PROCEDURE (Value £20,001 to £75,000)
+9 MULTIPLE QUOTATION PROCEDURE (Value £20,001 to £75,000)